Various Partner Options: Getting Pregnant and HIV

 View this section as a separate fact sheet

-There are several different options for reducing the chances of passing on HIV while trying to get pregnant.
-If you are a woman living with HIV with an HIV-negative male partner seeking information on getting pregnant, the options below might help you understand what might be best for you, and prepare you for discussions with your health care provider.
+There are several different options for reducing the chances of passing on HIV while trying to conceive (get pregnant; have a baby).
+If you are a woman living with HIV with an HIV-negative male partner, the options below can help you understand what might be best for you and prepare for discussions with your healthcare provider(s) and others.
 (For other options and more general information, you can return to the main "Getting Pregnant and HIV" page.)

 Viral Suppression of Partner Living with HIV